World In Paris

 King Louis XIV moved to Versailles in 1682.
 The young King was wary of Paris, a city that he saw revolt in 1648.
 The city was seen as a dangerous concentration of epidemics, fires, floods, congestion, and disorders of all kinds.

-The Sun King and his successors turned Versailles, a modest hunting lodge, into a seat of power.
+The Sun King and his successors turned Louis XIII’s old hunting lodge in Versailles into a seat of power.
 With the Gardens and the Palaces of Trianon, the Versailles Estate spreads over 800 hectares!

 The Palace of Versailles is surrounded on three sides by formal gardens (known as Petit Parc).
 The Versailles Gardens are beautifully decorated with fountains and sculptures.
 The Fountains of Versailles are the gardens’ main highlight.